 “Personal data” is information relating to an identified or identifiable natural person.

 What data is being collected: Your name and email address when you sign up for the newsletter or when making a comment on a post.

 Who is collecting the data?
 The data is collected by France Travel Tips which is the website owned by Janice Chung.

 Will the data be shared with any third parties?
+Your name and email will not be shared with any person or entity for marketing purposes.
+I will never upload my email list to any platform.
 Data will not be shared with third parties.
-Third-party tools are used as part of our day to day business which means that your information may pass through their systems.
+Third-party tools are used as part of our day-to-day business which means that your information may pass through their systems.
 Below is a list of these tools along with a link to their GDPR compliance statement (where applicable).

 ***Mailchimp stores the addresses that I collect.
 If you want to have your name and email removed from the list, click the “Unsubscribe” button on the next email you get from France Travel Tips.

 Contact Forms (WP Forms): none of the contact form fields are held in the site’s database including your email address.
 But your email address is retained in Zoho Mail so I can reply to you.